yezero/sandstorm/docs/administering/config-file.md

 ### HIDE_TROUBLESHOOTING

-**Used rarely.** A boolean (true/false or yes/no) that hides the "Troubleshooting" link on the login areas within Sandstorm.
+**Used rarely.** A boolean (true/false or yes/no) that hides the "Troubleshooting" link on the login areas within Thurly.

 ### WILDCARD_PARENT_URL